California Institute for Quantitative Biosciences: Leadership

-QB3 is directed by David Schaffer, a UC Berkeley professor with appointments in multiple departments who also directs the Bakar BioEnginuity Hub and its associated incubator, Bakar Labs.
-Each participating campus has a QB3 director who also is an active research scientist: Sanjay Kumar at Berkeley, Nevan Krogan at UCSF, and David Haussler at UC Santa Cruz.
+QB3 is directed by David Schaffer, a Berkeley professor with appointments in multiple departments who also directs the Bakar BioEnginuity Hub and its associated incubator, Bakar Labs.
+Each participating campus has a QB3 director who also is an active research scientist: Sanjay Kumar at Berkeley, Nevan Krogan at UCSF, and Ed Green at UC Santa Cruz.

 Faculty affiliates

 Research faculty affiliates are the foundation of QB3.
 QB3 has more than 250 faculty affiliates, roughly 100 each from Berkeley, UCSF, and UC Santa Cruz.
 The research interests of these faculty fall under the umbrella of the quantitative biosciences.
 QB3 scientists tend to be bioengineers, biophysicists, or pharmaceutical or computational biologists.
 Synthetic biology is strongly represented.
 Current and former members of QB3 include Shuvo Roy, Elizabeth Blackburn, Steven Chu, Joseph DeRisi, Jennifer Doudna, David Haussler, Jay Keasling, Arun Majumdar, Harry Noller.

 Research

 QB3 member scientists choose affiliations with one of nine research themes: